bglen/MineX/README.md

       - hold hostages for ransom
     - friendly stations can be docked with and traded with
   - friendly planets can be landed on and traded with
-  - blow up planets and shit
+  - blow up planets, and space stations
   - research weapons/tech(probably will require space station)
   - hold whole planets hostage(why not?)